Aliases for CRY2 Gene

 GeneCards Summary for CRY2 Gene

 CRY2 (Cryptochrome Circadian Clock 2) is a Protein Coding gene.
-Among its related pathways are Circadian Clock and Circadian Clock.
-GO annotations related to this gene include single-stranded DNA binding and phosphatase binding.
+Diseases associated with CRY2 include major depressive disorder and accelerated response to antidepressant drug treatment.
+Among its related pathways are BMAL1-CLOCK,NPAS2 activates circadian gene expression and Diurnally regulated genes with circadian orthologs.
+GO annotations related to this gene include protein kinase binding and kinase binding.
 An important paralog of this gene is CRY1.

 UniProtKB/Swiss-Prot for CRY2 Gene